Table of Contents

 Note: Remember the purpose of TRT: to restore testosterone to NORMAL, healthy levels in the body.
 Ideally, testosterone levels should be normal after TRT.
 Even at normal levels, there is a risk of side effects.

 One of the primary risks of testosterone that is you need to be aware of is called polycythemia.
-This is a condition where your body produces too many red blood cells, also known as high blood hematocrit level.
+This is a condition where your body produces too many red blood cells, also known as high hematocrit level.
 Hematocrit refers to the red blood cell content in your blood.
 If your hematocrit levels rise, your blood will become too thick or viscous.
 This can, in turn, make it more likely that you will develop strokes, heart attacks, and clotting events.
 Polycythemia is serious and potentially life-threatening if untreated.

 In recent years, there has been an increased association between TRT and polycythemia.
 With TRT becoming a more mainstream treatment, more people are experiencing the symptoms of polycythemia, which include: